shatheesk/IS212-SPM-Project-G3T6/app/README.md

 index.php -> homepage
 courses.php -> view all courses
 course-single.php -> view a specific course

 admissions.php -> for accepting/rejecting enrollment requests (HR ONLY)
+assign.php -> to assign engineers to classes (HR ONLY)

-enrolled-courses.php -> view enrolled courses - both ongoing and ones that are going to start (LEARNER ONLY) pending-courses.php -> view pending courses (LEARNER ONLY) completed-courses.php -> view completed courses (LEARNER ONLY) assign.php -> to assign engineers to classes (HR ONLY)
+enrolled-courses.php -> view enrolled courses - both ongoing and ones that are going to start (LEARNER ONLY) pending-courses.php -> view pending courses (LEARNER ONLY) completed-courses.php -> view completed courses (LEARNER ONLY)

+teaching-courses.php -> for trainers to see the classes they are teaching (TRAINER ONLY)